top of page

 With the hand that held the rosary, she picked up the folded blanket at the foot of the chair, Mariana’s, and walked into the corridor barefoot, her robe trailing.
 The marble was cool against her soles, the scent of sterilized air clinging to the walls.
 She didn’t turn on the light.
 The dim safety lamps were enough, blue-white halos every few steps.

 She moved on.
-The window at the far end of the convoluted gilded corridor glowed faintly, its glass reflecting her like a ghost.
+The window at the far end of the convoluted corridor glowed faintly, its glass reflecting her like a ghost.
 Beyond it, the courtyard lights shimmered against the lemon trees.
 She could make out one of the guards, a dark silhouette moving along the perimeter path.
 Marco.
 He was always there, a steadying constant.

 For a moment, she envied him, the certainty of duty, the luxury of a task that could be completed.